Down Payment Impact Tool Calculator

 How much should I put down on a car?

-Financial experts recommend a down payment of 10-20% of the vehicle price.
+A common guideline is a down payment of 10-20% of the vehicle price.
 This reduces your loan amount, lowers monthly payments, saves on interest, improves loan-to-value ratios for better rates, and reduces the risk of negative equity.
 A minimum of 10% is ideal, with 20% being optimal.

 Does a larger down payment always save money?